 Measurand provides the SAAView application within SAASuite for viewing ShapeArray data.
-SAAView is capable of displaying many views of the data collected from ShapeArrays installed in many different orientations, including horizontal, vertical, and convergence.
+SAAView is capable of displaying many views of the data collected from ShapeArrays installed in many different orientations, including horizontal, vertical, and for convergence monitoring.
 To view ShapeArray data in SAAView, it must first be processed by the SAACR_raw2data utility.

 Figure 1: Measurand's SAAView